Want to just get started? Click here to sign up for Gusto and set up employee benefits today.

 Step 1: View the Employer Dashboard

-After signing up for the Gusto HR software, the HR administrator can use the Gusto dashboard.
+The HR administrator can use the Gusto dashboard after signing up for the Gusto HR software.
 This shows all of the options for setting up and managing the employee benefits plan for the company.
 (In the examples going forward, we’ll use Gusto specifically to explain how the process works.)

 View the Company Information for Benefits